 Bio

 Leslie Hodges is adjunct professor of public administration and international affairs, teaching social welfare policy.
-She is also a research agricultural economist for USDA’s Economic Research Service (ERS).
+Hodges is also a research Agricultural Economist for the United States Department of Agriculture's Economic Research Service.

 Hodges is broadly interested in how federal programs, including food assistance programs, child support, unemployment insurance and Medicaid, contribute to the economic well-being of families and children.
 At ERS she conducts research to inform evidence-based policymaking on the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) and the Supplemental Nutrition Assistance Program (SNAP).